 Elizabeth 1865-1891 Gustave 1866-1943 Marie 1868-1947 Frederick, Jr. 1869-1958 Emma 1871-1943

 They raised their new family in a home built in the shadow of the brewing company buildings.
 After the company’s name was changed in 1889 to the Pabst Brewing Company, Captain Pabst pursued the idea of building on property he had acquired some years earlier on Milwaukee’s prestigious Grand Avenue.
 During the summer of 1892, the Pabst family moved into their new home.
-Eventually all their children and spouses would live in the Mansion until each of the children’s homes were completed.

 At the turn of the new century, Captain Pabst’s health started to deteriorate due to a number of ailments including pulmonary edema, diabetes and emphysema.
 In 1903, while traveling in California, he suffered two strokes before returning to Milwaukee.
 After his family rallied around him, Captain Pabst slipped away and died shortly after noon on New Year’s Day 1904.
 His funeral, which took place in the Music Room of the mansion, was meant to be a private affair, but the enormous crowds of mourners that surrounded the mansion made it all but impossible.